ESP32Home/lcd_35_s3/16_rovi_dasboard/README.md

 ## Internal config (FFat)

 - `data/config.json` is built into the internal flash FATFS partition (`ffat` in `partitions/partitions_16MB_3MBapp_9_9MB_fatfs.csv`).
-- After uploading the filesystem image, the firmware reads `/config.json` at boot (ArduinoJson) and applies values like `robot_name`, stale timeout, gauge ranges, and battery stages.
+- `/config.json` is required: if it’s missing or invalid the firmware prints a fatal message and shows an empty “CONFIG ERROR” screen.

 Upload the filesystem image: